 How is the nightlife like in Angola?

 Dancing and drinking are big in Angola and the nightlife is always lively.
 There are clubs almost everywhere with no shortage of beers or wine.
 Luanda is particularly known for its pubs and trendier venues, from classic raves to quieter garden bars and even modern haunts that have small cinemas.

-There are 6 mobile network operators and also quite a number of internet service providers in Angola.
+There are over 3 mobile network operators and about 0 internet service providers in Angola.
 You can checkout the

 and also details about each of them.